matikin9/foukin-awesome-code-kracker/README.md

 ## Team

-*Roya Fouladi* - Researcher and explorer extraordinaire, searcher of a lost French fort.
+*Roya Fouladi* - Researcher and explorer extraordinaire, seeker of a lost French fort known as <a href="https://en.wikipedia.org/wiki/Fort_de_Cavagnial" target="_blank">Fort Cavagnal or Fort la Trinite</a>.

 *Nina Kin* - Code monkey and dabbler in the computer sciences.